Trainer Angles Racing Picks & Tips - The 18 ANGLES eBook

 You can bet on this angle alone.
 It works.

-We hope you've enjoyed the "18 Angles" light eBook, which is also part of the
+We hope you've enjoyed the 9 of 18 angles above, which are also part of the

-For much bigger Exacta payoffs, purchase our "Exacta Gold" ebook for $4.95 (it's
+For much bigger Exacta payoffs, purchase our "Exacta Gold" ebook for $7.95 OR the

 Thank you and enjoy your day!